“You should talk to these guys.”

 — Serving Clients Nationwide Since 1979 —

-Invoice factoring for Seattle, King County, and Puget Sound businesses that bill B2B customers on terms.
+Invoice factoring for Seattle, King County, Puget Sound, and Washington businesses that bill B2B customers on terms.

-Orange Commercial Credit has a Washington office and works with Seattle businesses that invoice B2B customers on terms.
+Orange Commercial Credit is an independent, privately held factoring company that works directly with Seattle, Washington businesses that invoice B2B customers on terms.

-Once your customer is approved, your invoice is verified, your account is set up,
+Once your customer is approved and your invoice is verified,

 we usually send most of the money within